-- Unit #1: Literacy Autobiography - Unit #2: Critical Analysis - Unit #3: Argumentative Op-Ed + Short Presentation - Unit #4: Final Writing Portfolio & Statement of Growth Essay
+- Unit #1: Literacy/Personal Narrative - Unit #2: Rhetorical Analysis of a Multimodal Text - Unit #3: Argumentative Project (likely an op-ed-subject to change with fair notice) - Unit #4: Final Portfolio

-With each of these major assignments, you will also write and submit a "Statement of Goals and Choices" (SOGC) in which you will articulate how you approached the assignment, what you intended to communicate, what choices or negotiations you made in completing the project, and anything else we should know about your writing process.
+With each of these major assignments, you will also write and submit a "Statement of Goals and Choices" (SOGC) in which you will articulate how you approached the task, what you intended to communicate, what choices or negotiations you made in completing the project, and anything else we should know about your process.
 Reflection on the composition process is critical to becoming a strong writer and reader.